LAST UPDATED: August 4, 2022

 (f) cooperate as reasonably requested by Customer to enable Customer to comply with any exercise of rights by a Data Subject afforded to Data Subjects by Data Protection Legislation in respect of Personal Data processed by Momentive in providing the Services;

-(g) provide reasonable assistance with all requests received directly from a Data Subject in respect of that Data Subject's Personal Data submitted through the Services;
+(g) provide assistance, where necessary with all requests received directly from a Data Subject in respect of a Data Subject's Personal Data submitted through the Services;

-(j) where required by Data Protection Legislation, inform Customer if it comes to Momentive’s attention that any instructions received from Customer infringe the provisions of Data Protection Legislation, provided that notwithstanding the foregoing, Momentive shall have no obligation to review the lawfulness of any instruction received from the Customer; and
+(k) where required by Data Protection Legislation, inform Customer if it comes to Momentive’s attention that any instructions received from Customer infringe the provisions of Data Protection Legislation, provided that notwithstanding the foregoing, Momentive shall have no obligation to review the lawfulness of any instruction received from the Customer.
+If this provision is invoked, Momentive will not be liable to Customer under the Agreement for any failure to perform the applicable Services until such time as Customer issues new lawful Instructions with regard to the Processing; and

 (b) ensure that all Sub-processors on the Sub-processor List are bound by contractual terms that are in all material respects no less onerous than those contained in this Agreement; and

-(c) be liable for the acts and omissions of its Sub-processors to the same extent Momentive would be liable if performing the services of each of those Sub-processors directly under the terms of this Agreement, except as otherwise set forth in this Agreement.
+(c) be liable for the acts and omissions of its Sub-processors to the same extent Momentive would be liable if performing the services of each of those Sub-processors directly under the terms of this Agreement.

 Momentive will provide notice of any Security Incidents that may arise and cooperate with any investigations required by the Customer.
 This Section reflects our obligations as a ‘data processor’ under Article 33 (2) of the GDPR and Article 28 (f).

-7.6 Security Incident.
-If Momentive becomes aware of any unauthorized or unlawful access to, or acquisition, alteration, use, disclosure, or destruction of, Personal Data (“Security Incident”), Momentive will promptly, and in any event, as soon as reasonably practicable, notify Customer without undue delay.
+7.5 Security Incident.
+If Momentive becomes aware of any unauthorized or unlawful access to, or acquisition, alteration, use, disclosure, or destruction of, Personal Data (“Security Incident”), Momentive will notify Customer without undue delay.
 Such notification shall not be interpreted or construed as an admission of fault or liability by Momentive.
+A Security Incident does not include unsuccessful attempts or activities that do not compromise the security of Personal Data, including unsuccessful log-in attempts, pings, port scans, denial of service attacks, or other network attacks on firewalls or networked systems.
 Momentive will also reasonably cooperate with Customer with respect to any investigations relating to a Security Incident with preparing any required notices, and provide any information reasonably requested by Customer in relation to any Security Incident.

 Momentive agrees to support the customer on an annual basis with an audit, if requested - as required under Article 28 (h) of the GDPR.
 This Section sets out the framework around any such audit.

-(a) Customer will only be entitled to conduct an audit once per year (during the course of a 12 month subscription) unless otherwise legally compelled or required by a regulator with established authority over the Customer to perform or facilitate the performance of more than 1 audit in that same year.
+(a) Customer will only be entitled to conduct an audit once per year unless otherwise legally compelled or required by a regulator with established authority over the Customer to perform or facilitate the performance of more than 1 audit in that same year (in which circumstances Customer and Momentive will, in advance of any such audits, agree upon a reasonable reimbursement rate for Momentive’s audit expenses).

 (b) Momentive agrees, subject to any appropriate and reasonable confidentiality restrictions, to provide evidence of any certifications and compliance standards it maintains and will, on request, make available to Customer an executive summary of Momentive’s most recent annual penetration tests, which summary shall include remedial actions taken by Momentive resulting from such penetration tests.